CDM vs CFPM: What’s the Difference?

 - preventing cross-contamination and cross-contact

-- ensuring personal hygiene and employee health
+- ensuring employee health and personal hygiene

 - managing time and temperature controls

-- conducing cleaning and sanitizing
+- cleaning and sanitizing procedures

-- managing physical facility design and maintenance
+- facility design and maintenance

-Food Manager Prep Made Easy
+Food Manager Certification Made Easy

 Summary